 InternshipsPrerequisites | Important Information | Format Options | Course Registration Grading | Proposal Forms

-In addition to field-based projects and other leadership experiences incorporated throughout the program of study, CAS students also complete a capstone internship.
+In addition to field-based projects and other leadership experiences incorporated throughout the program of study, CAS students complete a capstone internship.
 Positioned near the end of the student’s formal academic preparation, the internship provides an opportunity for immersion in the authentic work worlds of educational leaders.
-Under the guidance of a university instructor and a field-based supervisor-mentor, students will apply and extend the knowledge and skills developed throughout their course of study.
+Under the guidance of a University instructor and a field-based supervisor-mentor, students apply and extend the knowledge and skills developed throughout their course of study.

 Prerequisites for the internship include:

 - at least 24 credit-hours with grades of B or better, including EDUC 673 (Leadership in Educational Settings) and three additional required courses.
 (In the rare case when transfer credits are accepted upon admission, at least 20 of this 24-credit prerequisite must have been earned at Binghamton University);